Linear Weighted Moving Average LWMA: Settings and Signals

 I've made every mistake in the book, so learn from my pain:

-- Survivorship Bias: Test on dead stocks too, not just the survivors
+- Survivorship Bias: Test on dead stocks too

-- Look-Ahead Bias: Don't cheat by using future data in your signals
+- Look-Ahead Bias: Don't cheat by using future data in signals

 - Curve Fitting: If it's too good to be true, it is

-- Ignoring Market Regimes: Test in bull markets, bear markets, sideways markets
+- Ignoring Market Regimes: Test in bull, bear, and sideways markets

 - Fantasy Assumptions: Use real spreads, real slippage, real costs